ohshitgorillas/qmk_userspace/layouts/planck_1x2uR/ohshitgorillas/review.md

 Even after three weeks, I was pretty good, but never fully got comfortable.
 On Monkeytype, with just lowercase words, I clawed my way back to a respectable 110 WPM.
 But the moment I had to introduce punctuation—and note the lack of dedicated dash or parenthesis keys—you can take another 30 WPM off.
 Numbers?
 Cut the speed in half and double the errors.
 Outside of that, there were endlessly frustrating series of cascading mistakes: *Oops, that's a typo, where's th... oh, fuck, did I just hit tab?
 Undo that too.
 Oh my god, did I just escape out?
 Ok, restore foc... argh... there, focus restored.
 And now ba..
 NO, NOT FORWARD DELETE, BACKSPACE.
 FUCK.
 FUCKING FUCK.*

 Could I have given it more time and gotten back to full proficiency?
 Probably.
-But after three weeks, I felt I'd learned what I needed to and was ready to go back to my 60s.
+But after three weeks, I felt I'd learned what I needed to and was ready to go back home to my 60s.

 Those of you who main these kinds of keyboards?
 Kudos, seriously.
 You have more patience, grit, and skill than I do.
 My 'internship' was difficult enough; I simply cannot imagine using something like this as a daily driver.